 Process classified reparable components in the same manner as other components.
 However, the initiator of the AFTO Form 350 shall indicate on the face of the AFTO Form 350 that the item is classified.
-Use a stamp which states, "This item is Classified and shall be handled in accordance with AFI 16-1404, Air Force Information Security Program.
-For Classified components under Computer Security (COMSEC) control (i.e., those using the Top Secret nomenclature system), use a stamp that states,"This Item is Classified and shall be handled in accordance with AFI accordance with AFKAG-series, Air Force Crytographic Operational General Publication" or use hold block lettering, if no stamp is available.
+Use a stamp which states, "This item is Classified and shall be marked IAW Department of Defense Manual (DoDM) 5200.01V2_AFMAN 16-1404V2, Information Security Program: Marking Classified Information, and secured IAW DoDM 5200.01V3_DAFMAN16-1404V3, Information Security Program: Protection of Classified Information."
+For Classified components under Communications Security (COMSEC) control (i.e., those using the Top Secret nomenclature system), use a stamp that states,"This Item is Classified and shall be handled IAW AFKAG-series, Air Force Crytographic Operational General Publication" or use hold block lettering, if no stamp is available.
 The shop responsible for bench check/repair will ensure the security classification of the component is conspicuously visible.
-The preferred method of marking the classification on components, IAW Committee on National Security System (NCSSI) No. 4005, Safeguarding COMSEC Facilities and Materials is to use grease pencils or non-permanent markers.
+The preferred method of marking the classification on components, IAW Committee on National Security System (CNSSI) No. 4005, Safeguarding COMSEC Facilities and Materials is to use grease pencils or non-permanent markers.